Must See Castles Around the World

-(That’s just the power house for Boldt Castle!)
+(That’s just the powerhouse for Boldt Castle!)

 Most of the “castles” in the United States are actually mansions built in the style of a European castle, primarily Gothic Revival, Châteauesque, Romanesque Revival, Scots Baronial, or Tudor Revival styles.
 They may look like castles, but they weren’t built with fortification in mind; there was no concern of marauders or rival armies storming the gates.
-The castles I’ve seen in the United States are different than all those castles we toured in Europe
+The castles I’ve seen in the United States are different than all the castles we toured in Europe

-Of all the castles I’ve seen, both in the U.S. and in Europe, I am hard pressed to choose a favorite.
+Of all the castles I’ve seen, both in the U.S. and in Europe, I am hard-pressed to choose a favorite.
 Instead of choosing, I put a request out to fellow bloggers to tell me about their favorite castles.